RAE Bedford

 RAE Bedford was a research site of the Royal Aircraft Establishment between 1946 and 1994.
 It undertook aircraft experimental development work.

-RAE Bedford was located near the village of Thurleigh, with an access road from neighbouring Clapham, north of the town of Bedford in England.
+RAE Bedford was located near to the village of Thurleigh, with an access road from neighbouring Clapham, north of the town of Bedford in England.

-In the book "A Short Illustrated History of the Royal Aircraft Establishment, Bedford", author Arthur Pearcy writes: "(RAE Bedford is) the finest research and development establishment outside the U.S.A."
+In the book A Short Illustrated History of the Royal Aircraft Establishment, Bedford, author Arthur Pearcy wrote that RAE Bedford is "the finest research and development establishment outside the USA."

-Starting in 1946, construction work began to turn the wartime RAF airfield into what became known as the Royal Aeronautical Establishment, Bedford.
+Starting in 1946, construction work began to turn the wartime RAF Thurleigh airfield into what became known as the Royal Aeronautical Establishment, Bedford.
 The runway was extended in the post-war period to accommodate the Bristol Brabazon aircraft, which required a very long runway but which never went into production.
 A lot of the development for what became the Harrier was done here, one early version became known as the 'Flying Bedstead'.
 Also Thurleigh had a catapult runway and it was here that the 'ski jump' later fitted to some aircraft carriers was also developed.
 One local road was put in a cutting for a runway to be put above it, linking the Airfield site to the wind-tunnel site about a mile and a half away, although ultimately this was never carried out.
 The runway is some 10,500 ft long, and some 300 ft wide.